tursodatabase/libsql/ext/icu/README.txt

   1.4 SQL REGEXP Operator

-    This extension provides an implementation of the SQL binary comparision operator "REGEXP", based on the regular expression functions provided by the ICU library.
+    This extension provides an implementation of the SQL binary comparison operator "REGEXP", based on the regular expression functions provided by the ICU library.
 The syntax of the operator is as described in SQLite documentation: